UWPCE-PythonCert/SystemDevelopment/slides_sources/source/documentation.rst

 An Alternative
 --------------

-THe previous works OK, but it's really pretty klunky, hard to write and kinda hard to read.
+The previous works OK, but it's really pretty klunky, hard to write and kinda hard to read.

 To much markup not really the "just like plain next" we're going for.